Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 **Conclusion**

-Our goal is to be able to determine that a certain proportion of research article shares "some" data effectively (not just stating a possibility of request for data or an intend):
+Our goal is to be able to determine that a certain proportion of research articles shares "some" data effectively (not just stating a possibility of request for data or an intend):
     * we cannot judge the comprehensiveness of the shared data ("level of sharing")
     * to assess that some data is shared, we need to identify evidence of actual sharing e.g. url, data repository, permanent identifier
     * a mention of the usage of some selection of research data available online (e.g. "we used samples from GenBank") is not enough to determine which data is used and is not shared data